whence/pops/README.md

 - Self-documented with `--help`.
 - Open source, including all the dependencies.
 No need to use your ssh key to pull the source or use the distribution.

+## Installation
+Check [releases](https://github.com/MYOB-Technology/pops/releases) for downloads.
+Put the executable into your $PATH.
+That's it.

 ## Current available commands
 - `dec` Decrypt Chef data bag